 • Sculptural Materials (such as acrylic or metal)

-Explore my article on best sensors for art to help select the ideal sensor setup.
+Explore my article on best sensors for interactive art to help select the ideal sensor setup.

 Designing Color-Changing Mood Lamps with Ambient Light Detection Using Arduino